myname-yihang/information/README.md

-- 👋 Hi, I’m @myname-yihang.Nice to meet you.
+- 👋 Hi, I’m yihang.Nice to meet you.

 <!---